 Go on reading my “how-to clip (and notch)” guide and never skip this important step again!

 When you're sewing a concave curve (C-shaped valleys) or inside corners (think welt pockets, zipper pocket slots, squared necklines…).

 On a garment, you'll likely need to clip seam allowances on necklines, facing, armholes, hip pockets: mostly curved seams!

 Why do you need to clip?

-To allow fabric’s raw edge to stretch enough to lay flat, without pulling the seam, when you turn it right side out, and press the fold on the fabric, along that seam.
-Not enough slits and you’ll get a badly buckled edge!
+To allow the fabric's raw edge to stretch enough to lay flat, without pulling the seam, when you turn it right side out, press the fold on the fabric, along that seam.
+Not enough slits and you'll get a badly buckled edge!

 Not sure it's that bad?
 Let's see it better: awful!
 It will never lay flat, no matter how much you press it!

 You can do it perpendicularly or 45° to the seam line (and anything in between).

 Although clipping both seam allowances together, in one only cut, will work just fine in most situations, with heavyweight fabrics I'd suggest you try clipping each seam allowance separately, in opposite directions: less bulk, more strength retained!